zurk/python-client/README.md

 docker run --privileged --rm -it -p 9432:9432 --name bblfsh bblfsh/server
 ```

-Please read the [getting started](https://doc.bblf.sh/user/getting-started.html) guide, to learn more about how to use and deploy a bblfsh server.
+Please, read the [getting started](https://doc.bblf.sh/user/getting-started.html) guide to learn more about how to use and deploy a bblfsh server.

 ```python
 from bblfsh import BblfshClient, filter